Is Seed Cycling The Answer To All Your Period Problems?

 Advertisement

 Those who seed cycle (it's super popular amongst certain wellness bloggers) claim it reduces period symptoms, "balance hormones," and even helps with fertility issues.
 Huge if true.
 But besides these anecdotal results, there's no research that proves that seed cycling does anything.
-So, we asked registered dieticians who specialise in PCOS to give us the lowdown on the trend.
+(Although, this is not surprising given the lack of PCOS research in general.)
+So, we asked registered dietitians who specialize in PCOS to give us the lowdown on the trend.

 How big of a role does diet play in managing PCOS?